pipelight/nixos-tidy/README.md

-# Home-merger: Split home-manager declarations in their related flakes.

-Manage users home from multiple flakes.
+# Home-merger - Manage users home from multiple flakes.

-> [!IMPORTANT]\
-> Beta, Works like a charm but lacks flexibility.

-## Manage homes from mutltiple flakes.
+**Internaly uses home-manager**.

+Manage users home from inside multiple flakes without collision.

+## For what usage ?

+I use it to manage a lot of modules without compromising on readability.
+It allows for small flake files that contains the every arguments for their submodules.

+This diminishes the number of lines in the `flake.nix` file.
+You can then know what a flake does and to which users without having to read modules.

+Modify users from inside a subflake without collisions.

 ### The problem...

-You manage your **NixOs configuration** with **flakes and home-manager**.
-You want to import a flake that uses home-manager as well... **Error**.
+If you manage your **NixOs configuration** with **flakes and home-manager**.
+You want to import a flake that uses home-manager too... **Error**.

 As of today, nix users can not declare `home-manager.users` multiple times through configuration files.
 If you want to use **multiple** flakes that modify